 Pedestrian killed in Evangeline Parish crash

-MAMOU - A pedestrian was hit by a car and died from their injuries in a crash late Saturday night.
+MAMOU — A pedestrian was hit by a car and died from their injuries in a crash, State Police said.

-State police said 63-year-old Sharron Hampshire of Ville Platte was walking near the fog line on Highway 104 shortly before midnight on Saturday.
+State Police said Sharron Hampshire, 63, of Ville Platte was walking near the fog line on La.
+104 shortly before midnight on Saturday.
 A Honda Pilot was driving in the same direction and, for reasons state police say are still under investigation, the Honda struck Hampshire.
 Hampshire died on the scene.

 Trending News